Necpaly – St Ladislaus’ Church

 History

-St. Ladislaus’ church was built in the early Gothic style at the beginning of the second half of the 13th century.
+St. Ladislaus’ church was built in the early Gothic style at the beginning of the second half of the 13th century, although the village of Necpaly was first recorded in documents as early as 1206.
 Around 1320, a sacristy was attached to the chancel from the north, and in the 15th century the interior of the church was decorated with Gothic frescoes.
 At the end of the 16th century, the nave received a new vault, which was lower than the original Gothic walls, so some of the frescoes were in the attic.
 At that time, the church was used by local Evangelicals who used the temple until 1709.
 Probably in the 18th century they added a wooden porch to the tower.
 The renovation of the church took place at the end of the 19th century and again in the years 1986-1988, when the floor was concreted, the foundations were dried and the building was repainted (some of the previously exposed medieval frescoes were also painted over).

 Architecture

-The church was erected on a hill dominating the village, as an early Gothic structure, aisleless with a narrower square chancel on the eastern side, sacristy on the northern side and a four-sided tower on the western side, fully integrated into the nave of the church.
+The church was built on a hill dominating over the village, as an early-Gothic, aisleless building, with a narrower and lower, square chancel on the eastern side and a four-sided, slender tower on the western side, fully embedded in the nave of the church.
+In the first quarter of the 14th century, a sacristy was added to this early-Gothic structure, located on the north side of the chancel.
+The entrance was placed only from the west, in a saddle portal with a high, pointed and moulded jamb.

 Current state